Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Empirical Evaluation

-\subsection{ImageNet Classification with ResNet-50}
+\subsubsection{ImageNet Classification with ResNet}

-We evaluate GmP with a gold-standard large residual neural network ResNet-50 \citep{he2016deep} on the ImageNet (ILSVRC 2012) dataset \citep{deng2009imagenet}, which consists of 1,281,167 training images and 50,000 validation images that contain objects from 1,000 categories.
+We evaluate GmP with a large residual neural network, ResNet-18 \cite{he2016deep}, on the full ImageNet (ILSVRC 2012) dataset \cite{deng2009imagenet}, which consists of 1,281,167 training images and 50,000 validation images that contain objects from 1,000 categories.
 The size of the images ranges from $75\times56$ to $4288\times2848$.
-We follow exactly the same experimental setup for optimization and data augmentation as in \citet{he2016deep}.
-Specifically, we use the SGD optimizer with momentum 0.9, which turns out to be better than Adam for image classification tasks \citep{he2016deep}.
-We reduce the learning rate when the top-1 validation accuracy does not improve for 5 epochs and stop training when it plateaus for 10 epochs or when the number of epochs reaches 90.
+We follow the experimental setup for optimization and data augmentation as in \cite{he2016deep}.
+Specifically, we use the SGD optimizer with momentum 0.9 and reduce the learning rate by $0.1$ at epochs 30, 60 and 80.
+All models are trained for 90 epochs.
 We use a batch size of 256 for all methods.
 We use cross-validation and find that the optimal initial learning rate is $0.1$ for all compared methods.
-We employ random horizontal flip, random resizing (256-480) with preserved aspect ratio, random crop (224), and color augmentation for data augmentation during training \citep{krizhevsky2017imagenet}.
-To address the covariant shifts between hidden layers, we employ input mean normalization (IMN) for GmP and mean batch normalization (MBN) for WN.
+We employ random horizontal flip, random resizing (256-480) with preserved aspect ratio, random crop (224), and color augmentation for data augmentation during training \cite{krizhevsky2017imagenet}.
+To address the internal covariate shift problem, we employ IMN for GmP.
+Following~\cite{salimans2016weight}, MBN is used for WN.
+The result of SP is not reported as BN is used in ResNet by default.
 Table \ref{tab:imagenet} reports the single-center-crop top-1 and top-5 validation accuracy for all compared methods, which shows that GmP+IMN significantly outperforms BN and WN+MBN in terms of both top-1 and top-5 validation accuracy.
 This demonstrates that our method is useful for improving large-scale residual network training.